mriddle/mriddle/posts/2013_03_22_porting_plugins_from_sublime_text_2_to_sublime_text_3.md

-## Porting plugins from Sublime Text 2 to Sublime Text 3

 The place to begin is the [porting guide](http://www.sublimetext.com/docs/3/porting_guide.html), which lists the main changes (python 3.3, asynchronous events, zipped packages, and so on).

 The [plugin API](http://www.sublimetext.com/docs/3/api_reference.html) hasn't changed a great deal.
 There are a couple of restrictions (most functions now can't be called at importing time), and a few new functions.